 This class will guide you through creating a journaling practice that works for you by identifying your goals, introducing you to inspiration, and setting up a habit.

+Learn about how language works by building your own!
 Create your own language from scratch for world-building, personal use, or simply as an artistic pursuit.
-Using tools and concepts from linguistics, you'll build a language that looks and feels real.

 Does language determine, influence, or merely represent thought?
 We'll explore the Sapir-Whorf debate by reading and discussing key texts in linguistics, anthropology, psychology, & cognitive science.